Be Careful What You Wish For: "The Monkey's Paw" - | CPALMS.org

 • Independent Practice: What activities or exercises will students complete to reinforce the concepts and skills developed in the lesson?

-3. Provide students with the writing rubric and go over it with them before they begin writing so they know how they will be assessed.
+• Provide students with the rubric (attached) and go over it with them before they begin writing so they know how they will be assessed.

 • Closure: How will the teacher assist students in organizing the knowledge gained in the lesson?

-Time permitting, the teacher could also allow time for students to share the final drafts of their stories with one another and compare/contrast how each handled the moral of "be careful what you wish for" in their stories.
+• Time permitting, the teacher could allow time for students to share the final drafts of their stories with one another and compare/contrast how each handled the theme of "be careful what you wish for" in their stories.

 • Summative Assessment

-After rereading "The Monkey's Paw," students will create an original narrative of their own.
-The narrative must share the same moral "Be careful what you wish for" as the short story.
+• After reading "The Monkey's Paw," students will create an original narrative of their own.
+The narrative must share the same theme "Be careful what you wish for" as the short story.
 The student may invent their own characters, plot, and settings.
 The narratives will be scored using the narrative rubric.
-See the independent practice section for more information.

 • Formative Assessment

-The teacher can also use students' story planning sheets and narrative rough drafts as a formative assessment in order to determine if students need additional support or remediation on any of the categories on the assessment rubric that students are struggling with.
+• Use students' narrative rough drafts as a formative assessment in order to determine if students need additional support

 • Feedback to Students